louissobel/python-termstyle/README.md

  - concealed

 Not all attributes are available on all terminals:
+(this chart came from the python-termcolor, do not know how accurate it still is)
 ```
 ============ ======= ==== ========== ========== ======= =========
 Terminal     bold    dark underlined blink      reverse concealed